 Sudden changes in your loved one’s actions may indicate that emotional abuse has taken place.
 Behavioral changes can look like any of the following:

-- Withdrawing from social functions.
+- Withdrawing from social functions;

-- I.e. when the caregiver won’t permit family members or friends to physically visit with the resident.
+- Forced isolation by the caregiver, such as when the caregiver won’t permit family members or friends to physically visit with the resident;

 - A staff member who takes care of your loved one appears to be verbally hostile, detached, or belittiling.